Solunarias/Exercise-02d-Scenes-And-Menus/README.md

-# Exercise-02d-Scenes-And-Menus
+# Project-02-2D-Arcade-Space-Shooter

-Exercise for MSCH-C220
+Project for MSCH-C220

 A user-controlled ship for a space-shooter game.
-Recently added the ability to shoot at asteroids.
-Created in Unity.

 ## Implementation